Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Locally finite decomposition spaces

 We begin with a few reminders on finiteness of $\infty$-groupoids.

-\begin{blanko}{Finiteness conditions for $\infty$-groupoids.} (Cf.~\cite{GKT:HLA}) An $\infty$-groupoid $S$ is {\em locally finite} if at each base point $x$ the homotopy groups $\pi_i (S,x)$ are finite for $i\geq1$ and are trivial for $i$ sufficiently large.
+\begin{blanko}{Finiteness conditions for $\infty$-groupoids.} (Cf.~\cite{GKT:HLA}.)
+An $\infty$-groupoid $B$ is {\em locally finite} if at each base point $b$ the homotopy groups $\pi_i (B,b)$ are finite for $i\geq1$ and are trivial for $i$ sufficiently large.
 It is called {\em finite} if furthermore it has only finitely many components.
-We denote by $\grpd$ the $\infty$-category of finite groupoids.

-The role of vector spaces is played by finite-groupoid slices $\grpd_{/S}$ (where $S$ is a locally finite $\infty$-groupoid), while the role of profinite-dimensional vector spaces is played by finite-presheaf categories $\grpd^S$.
-Linear maps are given by spans of {\em finite type}, meaning $S \stackrel p\leftarrow M \stackrel q\to T$ in which $p$ is a finite map.
+We denote by $\grpd$ the $\infty$-category of finite $\infty$-groupoids.
+A map of $\infty$-groupoids is {\em finite} if its fibres are~\cite[\S3]{GKT:HLA}.
+The role of vector spaces is played by finite-$\infty$-groupoid slices $\grpd_{/B}$ (where $B$ is a locally finite $\infty$-groupoid), while the role of profinite-dimensional vector spaces is played by finite-presheaf $\infty$-categories $\grpd^B$.
+Linear maps are given by spans of {\em finite type}, meaning $A \stackrel p\leftarrow M \stackrel q\to B$ in which $p$ is a finite map.
 Prolinear maps are given by spans of {\em profinite type}, where $q$ is a finite map.
-Inside the $\infty$-category $\LIN$, we have two $\infty$-categories: $\ind\lin$ whose objects are the finite-groupoid slices $\grpd_{/S}$ and whose mapping spaces are $\infty$-groupoids of finite-type spans, and the $\infty$-category $\pro\lin$ whose objects are finite-presheaf categories $\grpd^S$, and whose mapping spaces are $\infty$-groupoids of profinite-type spans. \end{blanko}
+Inside the $\infty$-category $\LIN$, we have two $\infty$-categories: $\ind\lin$ whose objects are the finite-$\infty$-groupoid slices $\grpd_{/B}$ and whose mapping spaces are $\infty$-groupoids of finite-type spans, and the $\infty$-category $\pro\lin$ whose objects are finite-presheaf $\infty$-categories $\grpd^B$, and whose mapping spaces are $\infty$-groupoids of profinite-type spans.